 Do you remember the conversations that happened?

 Oh, yes I do!
 It’s an awful thing to even tell you, now that you’re making me remember it.
 My in-laws were there, and my mother-in-law’s brother and his wife were there.
 And he was married to a lady with a very fiery temper.
 And I can remember her saying, “Oh, those dirty Japs!”
 That was what people said in those days.
-We’ve mended a few bridges [since then,] but you know [back then] they were the horrible cheating enemy who were killing all of our people.
+We’ve mended a few bridges but, you know, they were the horrible, cheating enemy who were killing all of our people.

 Well, I think one of the interesting things were these airplane spotting shacks.
 There was one in Centreville on the way out to Pioneer Point.
 We were young and had no children, so we took a 3 o’clock in the morning shift.
-Well, they had this little shack out in the field, and it had binoculars, a phone, and I think a compass, and outlines of the different kinds of planes.
-[It was] ’round the clock, and you would here an airplane and try and figure out where it was going.
-Then you called up somebody.
-They had one here [in Chestertown], I’m sure.
+Well, they had this little shack out in this field, and they had binoculars, and a phone, and a map, and I think a compass, and outlines of the different kinds of planes.
+[It was] ’round the clock, and you heard an airplane and you had to figure out which way it was going, and then you called up somebody.
+They had one here too, I’m sure.
 They had one on my family’s farm in Virginia, I know that.
-It seems a pretty primitive way of guarding against airplanes, doesn’t it?
+It seems a very primitive way of guarding against airplanes, doesn’t it?

 Every day, or on weekends?